 1. Background

-Posttraumatic stress disorder (PTSD) is a maladaptive reaction to a traumatic event and it is present in about 7% of the population (1).
-The current scientific literature shows an association between PTSD and cardiovascular disease (CVD) and risk factors (2).
-Two pathways can explain this association.
-One possible explanation is that PTSD can lead to unhealthy behaviours such as substance use, physical inactivity, sleep disorders and dietary changes that lead to common cardiovascular risk factors (hypertension, diabetes, high cholesterol) that can ultimately cause CVD.
-Other studies have shown that PTSD generates an inflammatory state that can cause CVDs such as myocardial infarction, unstable angina and stroke (2).
-However, some studies have shown that PTSD is independently associated with increased risk of coronary heart disease even after adjusting for depression and cardiovascular risk factors, such as high cholesterol, hypertension and high blood pressure.
-A recent systematic review (3) reported that the majority of the studies looking at PTSD and its relation with myocardial infarction, coronary heart disease, and cardiac mortality included population living in the United States or American veterans and military personnel.
-In this study, Jacquet-Smailovic and colleagues (3) found a hazard ratio of 1.49 (95% CI 1.31-1.69) without adjusting for depression, and 1.32 (95% CI 1.12-1.56) adjusting for this comorbidity.
+Posttraumatic stress disorder (PTSD) is a maladaptive reaction to a traumatic event, and it is present in about 7% of the population (1).
+The current scientific literature shows an association between PTSD and cardiovascular risk factors (2) and cardiovascular disease (CVD).
+For example, a recent systematic review (3) reported that persons with PTSD had a largely increased risk of subsequent myocardial infection (aHR 1.49, 95% CI 1.31-1.69).

+Two pathways might explain the increased incidence of CVD in persons with PTSD.
+PTSD can lead to unhealthy behaviours such as substance use, physical inactivity, sleep disorders and dietary changes that lead to common cardiovascular risk factors (hypertension, diabetes, high cholesterol), which can cause CVD (2).
+An alternative explanation is that PTSD generates an inflammatory state that can cause CVDs such as myocardial infarction, unstable angina and stroke (2).
+This hypothesis is supported by studies showing that PTSD is independently associated with an increased risk of coronary heart disease even after adjusting for depression and cardiovascular risk factors, such as high cholesterol, hypertension and high blood pressure (ref).

-The evidence has also shown that a cardiovascular event can be a cause of PTSD.
-Edmonson found a 12% prevalence of PTSD secondary to acute coronary syndromes.
-This in turn, doubles the risk for recurrent acute coronary syndromes and mortality.
-However, the mechanisms through which CVD causally relates to PTSD are under study (2).
+The relationship between PTSD and CVD is bidirectional.
+Evidence suggests that a cardiovascular event can cause PTSD.
+For example, Edmonson found a 12% prevalence of PTSD secondary to acute coronary syndromes.
+PTSD, in turn, doubles the risk for recurrent acute coronary syndromes and mortality.
+The mechanisms through which CVD causally relates to PTSD are under study (2).

-Most studies though have focused on the association between PTSD and CVD and its mediators but a lot is yet to be done to establish causality.
-For this reason, we proposed the following directed acyclic graph to represents the assumptions based on what is already described in the literature.

-ESH (ethnicity, socioeconomic status, type of health insurance) refers to baseline confounders that are related to the exposures (PTSD and depression) (4).
-However, there is also an array of mediators in between.
-ESH is associated to lifestyle (5), which in our model is presented as an unobserved variable, because of data availability.
-The evidence has shown that lifestyle (exercise, diet, sleep, smoking, medication non-adherence) leads to cardiovascular risk factors, such as high blood pressure, obesity, high cholesterol, that are causes of cardiovascular disease (6).
-As said earlier, both lifestyle and cardiovascular risk factors can cause PTSD (2), which is highly comorbid with depression.
-PTSD itself and through unhealthy behaviours (lifestyle) and inflammatory mechanisms (cardiovascular risk factors) can lead to cardiovascular disease (3).
-The evidence has shown that several types of cardiovascular events can be the underlying cause for PTSD (7), but we still need to establish whether this happens through the same two possible mechanisms (2).
+While evidence on the association between PTSD and CVD is emerging, there is little empirical support for causal links between PTSD and CVD.
+We aim to examine PTSD as a causal risk factor for CVD and quantify the mediating effect of PTSD on CVD through CVD risk factors.

 2. Objectives

-To compare rates of cardiovascular disease and treatment utilization between persons with PTSD that belong to public- and private-sector ART programs
+To describe the incidence of cardiovascular risk factors and major cardiovascular events in persons with and without PTSD

-To explore the role of PTSD as a risk factor for cardiovascular disease
+To examine PTSD as a causal risk factor for CVD (total effect)

+To quantify the mediating effect of PTSD through CVD risk factor or inflammation on CVD (indirect effect via mediators).

 3. Study design

+We will conduct a cohort study of South African adults using routine data from a large South African medical insurance scheme.

 3.1 Eligibility criteria

-Adults, 25 years or older, that belong to Bonitas.
+Adults aged 18 years or older who had insurance coverage with the medical insurance scheme at any point between January 1, 2011, and July 30, 2020, are eligible for analysis.
+Persons with unknown sex or age will be excluded.

-3.2 Key variables and definitions
+3.2 Key variables

-Demographic data: Age, gender, ethnicity, socioeconomic status
+Demographic data: age, sex, ethnicity

-Hospital admission data: International Statistical Classification of Diseases and Related Health Problems (ICD-10) code, date of admission, date of discharge, type of facility/ward.
+Hospital admission data: International Statistical Classification of Diseases and Related Health Problems (ICD-10) codes, National Reference Price List (NRPL) codes, Current Procedural Terminology (CPT) codes, date of admission, date of discharge

-Laboratory data.
+Laboratory data

+Vital status

+Start and end of coverage, health care plan